Support This Site

 Pretty creepy, right?
 Except V isn't a government, V is just this guy, see?
 He's a guy who has a bone to pick with the future (or perhaps alternate history) England (or Great Britain or even United Kingdom.
 Take your pick).
 Why is he so worked up about the state of England?

 Well, in this dystopian future/alternate England, the government is controlled by the fist of tyranny wielded by the tyrannical Chancellor Adam Sutler (John Hurt: ALIEN, HELLBOY).
 Sutler is nutler, but he carries himself off quite well on giant television screens.
-There he comes across as a stern and perpetually angry "Big Brother".
+There he comes across as a stern and eternally angry "Big Brother".
 John Hurt is a fine and sometimes great actor, but in this flick he's a jowl shaking personality with as much dimension as the massive screen he appears upon.

 England is held in this grip by not just the fist, but the fingers: men who have unimpeachable authority to enforce the curfews with both just and unjust impunity.